 A revaluation has no effect on Council's total rate income.
 Rising property values do not impact on Council's total revenue collection.
 They usually result in the adjustment, by Council, of a lower rate in the dollar to offset the overall increase in property values.
-For example, the rate in the dollar in 1991-92 (City of Caulfield) was 7.1178 of net annual value.
-The rate in the dollar in 2021-22 is 2.7882.
+For example, the rate in the dollar in 1998-99 was 5.1183 of net annual value compared to 2.4565 in 2022-23.